superhafizh/compo/README.md

 ### Number Input

 This component will format inputted numbers into formatted number with thousand separators.
+This web component will fires event on update.

 Element attributes:
 - `name` - events fired from this element will be named `number-input-[event-type]--[name]`